anthonykasza/hdc_experiments/README.md

   - https://cse.umn.edu/ima/events/random-high-dimensional-binary-vectors-kernel-methods-and-hyperdimensional-computing
   - i do not understand all the math discussed
   - if you're working with spacial data and you don't encode spacial features in your VSA pipeline then the results will not be great
+- a block can be thought of and operated on like a 'sampled' (or 'reduced') version of its source vector
+  - all HV symbols are conceptually sampled versions of larger, and more precise, vector
+    - the tensor product is the Platonic Form
+  - blocks are a special case of vector which carry with them a:
+    - source vector
+    - contextual mapping into their source vector